 Trending now is adding edibles to your ornamental pots, containers and hanging baskets.
 Miniature edible varieties are coming out that make great pot plants, like mini eggplants, tomatoes, chillies and peppers.
 The fruits also add an ornamental touch and vibrant colours.
 Strawberries and cherry tomatoes can look really good planted in hanging baskets.
 When you have ornamental pots and there are small gaps to fill up, consider using plants like small-growing herbs (parsley, chives, oregano and thyme to cascade over), lettuces, baby spinach and mizuna.
 Wild rocket can also be a great filler but remember that it is quite vigorous.

-One thing with adding edibles to your ornamental garden is that they don’t last forever and need to be regularly replaced after their season is finished.
+One thing with adding edible plants to your ornamental garden is that they don’t last forever and need to be regularly replaced after their season is finished.
 Good planning is required to keep an ornamental garden with edibles in it looking good.
 Plant some fast-growing crops like radishes, lettuces, basil and wild rocket to strategically fill up gaps where vegetables have been harvested.

 Grow parsley, chives and garlic around roses.
 Parsley repels rose beetles and attracts hoverflies, which prey on aphids that can overtake roses.
 Garlic and chives protect roses from black spots.
 Look into companion growing and up your game by learning exactly which other edibles and herbs can benefit your pretty-to-look-at ornamentals.